Metabolic cost of information processing in Poisson variational autoencoders: Introduction

 \section{Introduction}

 Modern artificial intelligence (AI) has achieved impressive breakthroughs with no slowdown in sight.
 However, this achievement comes at a serious cost: mainstream AI models are energetically inefficient, posing a global sustainability threat \citep{hao2025empire}.
-Powering models like ChatGPT consumes gigawatt-hours, and energy is quickly becoming the unavoidable bottleneck for AI progress \citep{you2025powerfrontier}.
-This is a fundamental physical constraint we cannot engineer our way around---there is an urgent need to address this from first principles.
+Training and deploying large-scale models consumes gigawatt-hours, and energy is becoming the unavoidable bottleneck for AI progress \citep{you2025powerfrontier}.
+This is a fundamental physical constraint we cannot engineer our way around.
+We urgently need to address this from first principles.

 The energy inefficiency of mainstream AI systems originates from a critical design principle: \textit{the decoupling of energy and computation} \citep{landauer1961irreversibility,deacon2011incomplete}.
 There are no mechanisms internal to architectures like transformers that relate computation to energy expenditure.
 For a transformer, every token is created equal, as far as voltage goes.
 This is wasteful by design.